jimy-byerley/pymadcad/docs/guide.rst

 kinematic data:

-	:Solid:		each instance constitutes a kinematic undeformable solid
+	:Solid:		each instance constitutes a kinematic rigid solid
 	:Kinematic:	holds joints and solids for a kinematic structure, with some common mathematical operations

 	details in :ref:`module kinematic<kinematic>`